 Number of Participants: 387

-- Age — 13-19
+- Age — 13-19 years

-- Race/Ethnicity — 59% Black or African American, 26% Hispanic or Latino, 9% White, 6% Race/ethnicity unspecified.
+- Race/Ethnicity — 59% Black or African American, 26% Hispanic or Latino, 9% White, and 6% Race/ethnicity Unspecified

 - Gender — 83% Male

-Location/Institution: Residential facilities in New York State, including facilities for children in foster care, juvenile offenders, and youth with severe psychiatric problems.
+Location/Institution: Residential facilities in New York State, including facilities for children in foster care, juvenile offenders, and youth with severe psychiatric problems

 (To include comparison groups, outcomes, measures, notable limitations)

-Length of postintervention follow-up: Not Specified
+Length of postintervention follow-up: None.

-Date Research Evidence Last Reviewed by CEBC: September 2018
+Date Research Evidence Last Reviewed by CEBC: June 2019

 Date Program Content Last Reviewed by Program Staff: October 2018